 Surrender sprouts from a mindset of abundance and a belief that the universe is filled with possibilities.
 But, this grace is only accessible to us if we’re willing to get out of our own way by removing the weeds of negativity, replacing them with the seeds of faith, and love.

 All my best on your journey,

 Question: Do you have a tough time telling the difference between giving up and surrendering?
-Do you feel differently when you engage in one or the other?
+How does each one feel to you?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this every week.

 'The Fast Track Guide to Turning Your Dreams into Reality'

 Mai Salem says

 Hi Seline…I’ve been following your blog for a while now. love it

 You know….I never stopped to really think about it or if there was a difference between these two words.
 But it is true and after thinking about it and reading what you have here I think I have a definition that works for me and my life.
 Surrender is giving up a fruitless struggle t try and make the best of a situation while still fighting to reach my ultimate goal.
 Giving up is stopping all forward motion and just sitting and accepting fate and not trying to do any anything at all anymore with life.

 I dont know if that makes any sense but it does to me.
 It’s hard to put into practice but I’m sure going to try.